spachava753/rollout/SPEC.md

 instruction_path: /tmp/instruction.md # path where instruction.md is copied in the container; $ROLLOUT_TASK_INSTRUCTION will contain this path
 environment:
   type: "docker" # or k8s, or modal, etc.
-  force_build: false # if true, bypass image cache and force a rebuild
+  force_build: false # if true, bypass image cache and force a rebuild.
+When set, builds from Dockerfile even if task specifies environment.docker_image
-  delete: true # default true, clean up the environment upon completion of task, such as removing images, snapshots, etc.
+  preserveEnv: false # default false.
+If true, preserves the environment after task completion.
+Behavior is provider-specific: for Docker, the container is kept (not removed via `docker rm`); for Modal, the Modal app is preserved; for Kubernetes, related resources (e.g., Jobs) are not deleted.
   override_cpus: 1 # if set, override task specific cpu config
   override_memory: 2G # if set, override task specific memory config
   override_storage: 30G # if set, override task specific storage config